MegaBedder/my-awesome-lua/README.md

 ### Dialects, flavors and implementations
 - [Titan](http://titan-lang.org) - a programming language, designed to be a statically-typed, ahead-of-time compiled sister language to Lua.
-- [Pallene](https://github.com/pallene-lang/pallene) (a fork of the Titan) - a statically typed, ahead-of-time-compiled sister language to Lua, with a focus on performance.
+  - [Pallene](https://github.com/pallene-lang/pallene) - a statically typed, ahead-of-time-compiled (AOT) sister language to Lua, with a focus on performance.
 - [Terra](http://terralang.org/) - a low-level system programming language that is embedded in and meta-programmed by the Lua programming language.
 - [Céu](http://www.ceu-lang.org/) - a reactive language that aims to offer a higher-level and safer alternative to C. “Structured Synchronous Reactive Programming”
 - [Lua Implementations](http://lua-users.org/wiki/LuaImplementations) - Reimplementations of Lua compilers and interpreters.